Lonnie G. Bunch III, Founding Director

 Homer Alfred Neal

-Former Chairman and CEO, and President, Merrill Lynch & Co., Inc.
+Former chairman and CEO, Merrill Lynch & Co., Inc.

 Samuel J. Palmisano